Borley Rectory before the mysterious fire which destroyed it

 was Hendry Sidgwick Professor of Moral Philosophy at Cambridge University

-After Harry Price had died in 1948, Eric Dingwall, Kathleen M Goldney and Trevor H Hall, all three being members of the Society for Psychical Research (SPR), two of whom who had been Harry Price's most loyal associates, investigated his claims about Borley Rectory.
+After Harry Price had died in 1948, Eric Dingwall, Kathleen M Goldney and Trevor H Hall, all three being members of the Society for Psychical Research (SPR), two of whom who had been Harry Price's most loyal associates, commenced to investigating Harry Price's claims about Borley Rectory.

 The most haunted house in England a book by Harry Price

-The so-called "Borley Report", as the Society for Psychical Research study, has become known, stated that many of the phenomena were either faked or due to natural causes such as rats, and strange acoustics attributed to the odd shape of the house.
+The so-called "Borley Report", as the Society per the Psychical Research study, has become well known, and it stated that many of the phenomena were either faked or due to natural causes such as with rats, and strange acoustics attributed to the odd shape of the house.

-Marianne later in her life admitted that she has seen no apparitions and that the alleged ghostly noises were caused by the wind, friends she invited to the house and in other cases, by herself in the act of playing practical jokes on her husband.
+Marianne later in her life admitted that she had seen no apparitions and that the alleged ghostly noises were in fact, caused by the wind, and that friends whom she had invited to the house and in other cases just by herself alone, had indulged in the act of playing practical jokes on her husband.

-Many of the legends about Borley Rectory has been invented.
+It is therefore claimed that many of the legends about Borley Rectory have been merely invented.

 The children of Reverend Harry bull, who lived in the house before Lionel Foyster claimed to have seen nothing and were surprised that they had been living in what was described as England's most haunted house!